lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   For example, it can be either included in a Layer 2 header or sent in the first byte of the L2 payload.
 (Cf. {{Fig-FormatPckt}}).

-* decompression: In both directions, The receiver identifies the sender through its device-id (e.g. MAC address) and selects the appropriate Rule through the Rule ID.
+* decompression: In both directions, the receiver identifies the sender through its device-id (e.g. MAC address) and selects the appropriate Rule through the Rule ID.
 This Rule gives the compressed header format and associates these values to the header fields.
   It applies the CDA action to reconstruct the original header fields.
 The CDA application order can be different from the order given by the Rule.
-For instance Compute-\* may be applied at the end, after all the other CDAs.
+For instance, Compute-\* may be applied at the end, after all the other CDAs.

   If after using SCHC compression and adding the payload to the L2 frame the datagram is not multiple of 8 bits,